michael-gann/nodejs-sfs/readme.md

         db_url: <LOCAL DATABASE URL>
   ```

 4. Just next to where you grabbed your endpoint, we'll be grabbing the subnets and VPC's we setup for our database.
 Go ahead and copy those values into your serverless.yml file, in this section of the file.
 They should look something like the values in the example, either starting with 'sg' or 'subnet'.
+Also, include your region, which is located in the top right of the page and put it in here.
 <br>

   ```yml